himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 In the **General** section of the configuration screen, optionally write a description about the project.
-Next, select the "*GitHub Project*" checkbox, and add the github repo's url into the *Project url* text box.
+Next, select the "*GitHub Project*" check-box, and add the GitHub repo's url into the *Project url* text box.

 #### Source Control